21 Tips for Writing Effective SMS Marketing Copy (With Examples)

 SMS marketing don’ts

 • Don’t use the same exact copy across text and email.
 Although this strategy might seem like an effective way to be consistent across channels and save time writing, text message and email copywriting is not synonymous.
 Keep it short and sweet over text, and save the details for email.
+But, you do want to promote the same offer across channels.
+58% of consumers say they’re more likely to make a purchase when they receive the same promo across channels.

 • Don’t overdo it with emojis.
 Emojis are a fun way to add visual excitement and highlight important takeaways.
 They also add visual interest to longer texts.
 But don’t take it too far, as too many can come across as disingenuous.
 As a general rule, limit yourself to one or two well-placed emoji per text (unless using them to break out a list in place of bullet points).